paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-prepare-your-data-for-import-into-Symbiota.md

 ---

 {: .notice--info }
-This guide is intended to complement documentation for [getting started in the Symbiota Paleo Data Portal](/knowledge-hub/how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.html), as well as the official Symbiota user documentation, [Symbiota Docs](https://biokic.github.io/symbiota-docs/).
-Symbiota Docs provides general guidance for working in Symbiota-based data portals and should be referenced for basic functions and workflows.
+This guide is intended to complement documentation for [getting started in the Symbiota Paleo Data Portal](/knowledge-hub/how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.html), as well as the official Symbiota user documentation, [_Symbiota Docs_](https://biokic.github.io/symbiota-docs/). _Symbiota Docs_ provides general guidance for working in Symbiota-based data portals and should be referenced for basic functions and workflows.
 This manual expands on this resource to provide discipline-specific information for fossil collections.

-This document outlines actions you can take to prepare any existing digital catalog records from your fossil collection for ingestion into Symbiota.
+This document outlines actions you can take to prepare existing digital catalog records from your fossil collection for ingestion into Symbiota.
 These steps can help make your data more easily managed and discovered, and are therefore _highly_ recommended.

 ## Formatting data for import